 The Dog is Territorial

-You can try, especially if they have been getting along with each other, to let them smell each other’s space.
-This will help the new pet to feel less intimidated by your current dog, and it might also lessen some of the barkings that occurs between them.
-For instance, if your new dog is barking at other dogs in the park, what you can do is have them smell around the house for a little bit before taking them out for a walk.
+You can try to let them smell each other’s space, especially if they have been getting along with each other.
+This will help the new pet feel less intimidated by your current dog, and it might also lessen some of the barking between them.
+For instance, if your new dog is barking at other dogs in the park, you can have them smell around the house for a little bit before taking them out for a walk.

 Check the Weather